Aramingo Borough, Pennsylvania

-Aramingo Borough is a defunct borough that was located in Philadelphia County, Pennsylvania.
+Aramingo Borough was a borough that was located in Philadelphia County, Pennsylvania, United States.
 The borough ceased to exist and was incorporated into the City of Philadelphia following the passage of the Act of Consolidation, 1854.

 History

 Aramingo Borough was created out of the Northern Liberties Township and was incorporated on April 11, 1850.
 Bounded on the northeast by a portion of the Bridesburg and Frankford Creek, which divided it from a portion of Oxford Township and Frankford; on the northwest the unincorporated Northern Liberties, and the Northern Liberties District were boundaries, the latter partly on the southwest; and Richmond District on the southeast and southwest.

 The name is an abbreviation and alteration from the Native American name of the stream adjacent, called by the Swedes and English, Gunner’s Run.
 The original name was Tumanaraming, meaning "Wolf Walk."
-By cutting off a portion of the beginning, and omitting two letters in the center and adding an o, the word "Aramingo" was coined.
+By cutting off the first five letters and adding an o at the end, the word "Aramingo" was coined.

-Today

-Aramingo Avenue is a major road in Port Richmond, Fishtown, and other neighborhoods in near-Northeast Philadelphia.
+Aramingo Avenue remains a major road in Port Richmond, Fishtown, and other neighborhoods in near Northeast Philadelphia.
 It is home to many stores and shopping plazas.